2015 North Indian Ocean cyclone season: Cyclonic Storm Ashobaa

 Under the influence of an ongoing onset of a southwest monsoon, a low-pressure area formed on June 6.
 It slowly consolidated, prompting the Joint Typhoon Warning Center (JTWC) to issue a Tropical Cyclone Formation Alert (TCFA) on June 6.
 The following day, the India Meteorological Department (IMD) issued its first advisory for the system, designating it ARB 01.
 Later the same day, the JTWC reported the storm had reached tropical cyclone intensity, and on June 8, the IMD upgraded the storm to a cyclonic storm, assigning it the name Ashobaa.
+(Note: The name Ashobaa (Sinhala: අශෝභා, [aʃoːbaː]) was contributed by Sri Lanka and means "unbeauteousness, dimness, indecency" in Sinhala.)
 The storm continued to track northwestwards for a while, before turning westwards and weakening due to moderate to high wind shear and land interaction.

 Due to most of the moisture being drawn into the storm, the onset of the southwest monsoon over the Indian subcontinent was stalled.
 Torrential rains fell across much of eastern Oman, with Masirah Island receiving 225 mm of rain in one day and more than 250 mm overall.
 Significant flooding prompted dozens of evacuations while strong winds caused power outages.
 Waterlogging was reported in Kalba and Fujairah, in the United Arab Emirates, due to disturbed weather attributed to Ashobaa.